-In the 2016-2017 academic year, Jesuit Dallas Latin students will have the opportunity to experience Italian culture and immerse themselves in the history and monuments of ancient Rome by participating in the Jesuit Italy Exchange Program (“JIEP”) with students from the Jesuit school in Milan, Istituto Leone XIII.
+Jesuit Dallas Latin students will have the opportunity to experience Italian culture and immerse themselves in the history and monuments of ancient Rome by participating in the Jesuit Italy Exchange Program (“JIEP”) with students from the Jesuit school in Milan, Istituto Leone XIII.
 For two weeks in November, the Italian students will join us to experience life here at Jesuit.
 Each visiting student will stay with one of our Latin students and spend two weeks as a “member of the family,” participating in their host student’s classes, Ranger Day, Homecoming and other activities.
-Then, in March of 2017, our students will spend their first week in Italy in Milan with their host families, attending Latin class in Italy, helping their host students with English conversations and seeing sights around Milan.
+Then, in the Spring, our students will spend their first week in Italy in Milan with their host families, attending Latin class in Italy, helping their host students with English conversations and seeing sights around Milan.
 For our second week in Italy, we will travel to Florence and Rome to see and experience the culture of the ancient Romans.
 While traveling, we will see the Colosseum, the Vatican and St. Peter’s, Ignatius’ Apartments, the Roman Forum, the Pantheon and many other monuments and sights.
 During the first week in Milan, the boys will stay with their host families, and for the second week we will stay in hotels in Florence and Rome.
 Below are several details – feel free to contact me if you have any additional questions!

 - The Jesuit Language department strives towards fully engaging students in the “Five C’s” of language learning: communication, cultures, connections, comparisons and communities.
 Students in this program will experience these in new and exciting ways through cultural and academic immersion.
 They will see how the Romans communicated among themselves and with other peoples, including the modern world; they will see the culture of ancient Rome first hand; they will connect translations and concepts learned in the classroom with what they see and experience in Italy; they will compare ancient Rome with their contemporary experience in the United States and in Italy; finally, they will be a part of the community of Latin language learners and fellow Jesuit students in Milan.